By: Alex Vigil

 Dairy Council of California is committed to finding collaborative solutions to help end hunger in California and beyond.
 We thank all of those engaging with their local communities to make a difference on an issue that affects all individuals, consuming and accessing highly nutritious and affordable foods such as milk and dairy.
 As we look to the future, we are encouraged by the focus at the national-level with events such as the White House Conference and will continue to help the most vulnerable California communities achieve nutrition security through nutrition education, access to culturally relevant nutrient dense foods and environments that support optimal health.
 You can be a part of the solution by joining the Let’s Eat Healthy Initiative, improving the lives of Californians through collaboration.

-Alex brings nearly a decade of marketing expertise to his role as Director of Marketing and Digital Programs.
+Alex brings over a decade of marketing expertise to his role as Director of Marketing and Digital Programs.

 Dairy Council of California invites you to join the global celebration on World School Milk Day!